javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-06-b4-for-kernel-contributors.md

 date:       2024-01-06 10:00:00
 summary:    An awesome tool to speed up the submission process
 permalink:  /:title
-tags:       b4 contributor foss kernel linux
+tags:       b4 contributor foss kernel linux tools
 ---

 [b4](https://github.com/mricon/b4) is a free and open-source tool I use every day as a Linux kernel contributor.
 It has made my workflow more consistent and efficient, which I value a lot.
 Even though I send patches to the kernel mailing lists regularly, it has been long since the last time I called `git format-patch` and `git send-email`.
 Still reluctant?
 Here I will try to convince you.